Case Study: Community Educational Greenhouse

 Retaining Talent

 By engaging high school students to lead the project and empowering them to grow and maintain the plants, many of these young people are staying in the region.
 Not only have students been inspired to pursue careers in agriculture, but one student has started a local plant business.
-Creating the connection to place is helping retain local talent and create civic engagement opportunities.
+Creating a connection to the place is helping retain local talent and create civic engagement opportunities.

 Sustainability and Conservation